guardian/modern-js-workshop/lessons/flow.md

 #### 3.1.4 Optional [object parameters](https://flow.org/en/docs/types/primitives/#toc-optional-object-properties) and [function parameters](https://flow.org/en/docs/types/primitives/#toc-optional-function-parameters)

-It is possible to declare a object property of a function argument by placing the `?` right after the variable name.
+It is possible to declare an object property of a function argument by placing the `?` right after the variable name.

 ```flow js
 function foo(value?: string) {